gibsonma/sim-cyborg/README.md

 * Developer Rate: The cost per hour a developer incurs.
 * Developer Working Hours: Hours a day the developer will work.
 * Problem Constant: Constant value for problem simulator, used to tweak difficulty, decrease to reduce frequenecy of problems.
+* Moral Modifer: Determines how quickly a moral intervention's impact errodes after repeated use
 * Interventions: Initial and Daily cost for interventions, and the tasks they will affect.
 The numbers 0-6 represent the 7 stages of the product's lifecycle.
 Is_Implemented is the initial state of the intervention, if the user has paid for it, or simply starts with it.